 Criteria 3: Capabilities

 Knowing what documentation standards can actually do is pivotal to them adequately serving your business needs.
+Evaluating the capabilities really comes down to asking “What have you got?” when faced with a big challenge like a fast approaching deadline, or a moody grizzly bear.

 Markdown is a lightweight markup language that is most commonly used in readme files that accompany software programs.
 It’s written in plain text format so that it can be easily rendered in HTML.
 Also, Markdown isn’t going anywhere.
 You can write Markdown in any plain text editor in existence.